sranjan001/spring-hello/README.md

 * Maven
 * Access to Internet
 * Access to Docker Registry (Habor used here)
+* kubectl
+* Access to K8s cluster and kubeconfig to connect to K8s cluster

 ### Build and Create Image
 Uses default BaseOS